Now updated to the most current science in 2023!

 Use larger river rocks of about 1" or more strategically to slow down water runoff.
 We use river rocks along gutter down spouts, pathways, or garden beds to control the velocity of water flow to lessen erosion.
 Make sure to watch how the entire environment react on these specific locations when it rains.
 Observe water flow both before installation and afterwards.
 There is no other substitute for observing mother nature.
 Even the civil engineers do this, why wouldn't you?

 Avoid using weed and feed products or any kind of synthetic herbicides.
-These products have been shown to have adverse effects to our environment, the fish population, and birds and bees.
-Use vinegar mixed with water instead to spot treat specific areas, and use your hands to weed areas with other vegetation.
-You can also apply corn gluten meal fertilizer as a natural alternative to weed and feed.
+These products have been shown to have adverse effects to our environment, the fish population, birds and bees.
+Use the strategies we listed above.

 Inspect for Mature Deciduous Trees